 Willis has an entire course on puppy massage designed for any dogs of any age.
-But as she notes it is ideal to start early so you can get used to the process before they are old, but its brilliant to use at any age.
+She notes it is ideal to start massaging your dog early in their life so that you can get used to the process before they are old, but she says “it is brilliant to use massage at any age.”
 Here are a couple of her quick tips when working with senior dogs:

 - Do not work directly over the joints affected with arthritis, but rather, around them to stimulate circulation.

 - Massage for about 10-15 minutes each session

 Finding a Dog Massage Therapist